RESEARCH STARTER

 Summary

-Mirrors and lenses are tools used to manipulate the direction of light and images, mirrors by using flat or curved glass in the reversion, diversion, or formation of images, and lenses by using polished material, usually glass, in the refraction of light.
+Mirrors and lenses are tools used to manipulate the direction of light and images.
+Mirrors use flat or curved glass to reverse, divert, or form images.
+Lenses use polished material, usually glass, in the refraction of light.
 Scientific applications of mirrors and lenses cover a broad spectrum, ranging from photography, astronomy, and medicine to electronics, transportation, and energy conservation.
-Without mirrors and lenses, it would be impossible to preserve memories in a photograph, view far-away galaxies through a telescope, diagnose diseases through a microscope, or create energy using solar panels.
+Without mirrors and lenses, preserving memories in a photograph, viewing far-away galaxies through a telescope, diagnosing diseases through a microscope, or creating energy using solar panels would be impossible.
 Miniaturized mirrors are also implemented in scanners used in numerous electronic devices, such as copying machines, bar-code readers, compact disc players, and video recorders.

 Definition and Basic Principles